Beware of Student Loan Scams!!

 • Pay off debt.
 This is one of the most important steps you can take to improve your financial situation.
 The less debt you have, the more money you will have available to save and invest.

 • Build an emergency fund.
-This is a savings account that you can use to cover unexpected expenses, such as a car repair or medical bill.
+This is a savings account that you can use to cover unexpected expenses, such as a unexpected car expense or medical bill.
 Having an emergency fund will help you avoid going into debt when unexpected expenses arise.

 • Invest for the future.
 Once you have paid off debt and built an emergency fund, you can start investing your money.
 Investing can help you grow your wealth over time and reach your financial goals.
 There are many different ways to invest, so you can choose an option that is right for you.
 Some popular investment options include stocks, bonds, and mutual funds.